 |analysis||A way to organize analytical SQL queries in your project such as the general ledger from your QuickBooks.|

-When building out the structure of your project, you should consider these impacts to your organization's workflow:
+When building out the structure of your project, you should consider these impacts on your organization's workflow:

 - How would people run dbt commands — Selecting a path